-From Highway 101 turn north onto Forestry Road and follow this road north for about 32 kilometers and then take some old ATV trails and former forest logging trails for about 3 kilometers to the south end of the property.
+From Highway 101 turn north onto Forestry Road and follow this road north for about 32 kilometres and then take some old ATV trails and former forest logging trails for about 3 kilometres to the south end of the property.

 These logging trails were created when the Crown lands were harvested.

 The easiest way to get to the property however is by the river.